On the $p$-adic theory of local models: Introduction

 for all pairs $(\calG,\mu_\bullet)$ as above are the only functorial collection of continuous maps whose restrictions to the sets $\calM^\circ_{\calG,\mu_\bullet}(\Spd O_{\bbC_p})$ agree with the natural reduction maps. \end{theorem}

-The theorem is a result of our reflections on the He--Pappas--Rapoport conjecture \cite[Conjecture 2.12]{HPR20}, which roughly states that the local model $\calM_{\calG,\mu}$ should be uniquely recovered from its fibers equipped with the $\calG$-action.
-The key calculation concerns the case where all non-zero components of $\mu_\bullet$ have irreducible support and $G$ is a restriction of scalars along $E/\bbQ_p$ of a split group.
-Applying the Iwasawa decomposition and an induction on the number of non-zero components, we see $\calF_{G, \mu_\bullet}(E)=\calM_{\calG, \mu_\bullet}^\circ(\Spd O_E)$, that is, all rational points of the flag variety extend to integral points of the semi-orbit.
-Then functoriality forces uniqueness for all remaining cases.
+The theorem is a result of our reflections on the He--Pappas--Rapoport conjecture \cite[Conjecture 2.12]{HPR20}, which states that the local model $\calM_{\calG,\mu}$ should be uniquely recovered from its fibers equipped with the $\calG$-action.
+The key calculation concerns the case where $G$ is a restriction of scalars along $E/\bbQ_p$ of a split group and where all non-zero components of $\mu_\bullet$ have support lying in disjoint irreducible components of the Dynkin diagram of $G$.
+It follows from \Cref{def_open_semi_homog_fixers} that for all $i\in \{1,\dots,n\}$